Child Support Lawyer Chicago, Illinois

 - Child-Care Expenses: Actual expenses that are reasonable and necessary to enable a parent to work, attend school, or to search for employment.
 The actual expenses are then prorated in proportion to each parent’s percentage of the combined net income.

-Who determines child support?
+Who determines child support in Illinois?

 Effective July 1, 2017, Illinois has moved to an Income Share model to determine child support.
 There is a specific formula based upon a study done by the Illinois Department for Family Services wherein the Department determined how much money it takes per month to raise a child at varying levels of the parties’ combined net income.
 The findings of the Department are now used in calculating basic child support.
 Two major changes occurred when switching to this model: the income of both parents are now considered in the calculation and the amount of overnight parenting time each parent has with a child can alter the formula.
 Maintenance awarded to one parent is considered income.
 Often times, because there is a guideline formulaic calculation and computer programs that calculate guideline child support, most parents can agree on the appropriate amount under the guidelines.
 If the parents cannot agree, a Judge will consider the net income of both parents and set a child support amount based upon the guidelines.